 Try it, and see for yourself.

-Example: MIT Sloan Management Review... shows up in few places, including here!
+Example: Journal of Consumer Research... shows up in few places, including here!

 You may want to practice with a few of these titles!

-The purpose of this guide is to provide a "toe-dip" into the library's collections as they pertain to International Business students.
+The purpose of this guide is to provide a "toe-dip" into the library's collections as they pertain to Marketing students.
 If you want to drop deeper into the bottomless pit of research, check out these other two guides:

 While these guides are "for" these courses, their real purpose is to open up the library to students in new ways, covering journal and magazine discovery and evaluation, search strategies, along with navigating the streamed audio-visual experiences, and giving a little head-space to APA.